-Prince Edward Island ^{15, 16, 17} (PE)
+Prince Edward Island 16, 17, 18, 19 (PE)

-14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day

-Prohibition on all non-essential travel into PE, non-residents need to apply for pre-travel approval, including a 14 day self-isolation plan; exception for QC residents going to the Magdalen Islands

-Newfoundland & Labrador ^{18, 19} (NL)
+14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day Prohibition on all non-essential travel into PE, non-residents need to apply for pre-travel approval, including a 14 day selfisolation plan; exception for QC residents going to the Magdalen Islands As of April 19, some travel to PE is paused for non-PE residents from outside of the Atlantic provinces as follows: seasonal residents, family connections, and permanent relocation to PEI, unless moving for work or school purposes.
+Newfoundland & Labrador (NL)

-14-day self-isolation for all travellers entering NL (some exceptions for essential workers)

-Atlantic residents (NB, NS, PE) are permitted to enter NL but are required to self-isolate for 14 days; prohibition on travel to NL for all other domestic travellers, except for residents and workers from key sectors and other specific exemptions as approved by the NL Chief Medical Officer of Health.
+14-day self-isolation for all travellers entering NL (some exceptions for essential workers) Atlantic residents (NB, NS, PE) are permitted to enter NL but are required to self-isolate for 14 days; prohibition on travel to NL for all other domestic travellers, except for residents and workers from key sectors and other specific exemptions as approved by the NL Chief Medical Officer of Health.
 Canadians living outside of Atlantic Canada who own a home in NL are allowed to enter but are still required to self-isolate for 14 days.
+Yukon 22, 23, 24, 25 (YT)